VuVietDung-bk/pvz-ge-level-editor/README.md

 ## Notes

 - Always keep `game_data.json` in the same folder as the executable.
+- If you don't keep `tutorial_level.json` in the same folder as the executable, the application will not load anything upon start-up, but you can still use it normally.
 - You can open and edit existing `.json` or `.json5` levels seamlessly.

 ---